- About us

 - Contact Us

-Forty-nine percent of New Zealand's greenhouse gas emissions come from agriculture.
+Forty-eight percent of New Zealand's greenhouse gas emissions come from agriculture.

 At the same time, more than 38% of New Zealand's merchandisable exports come from agriculture.
 New Zealand is the number one contributor to the global dairy trade and other agricultural industries such as beef, wool and sheep meat contribute eight, 27 and 75% respectively, to their world marketplaces.